Watch Supercar Blondie Paint Her Rolls-Royce Neon Green With Pendulum

 Warning: This is painful to watch.

 Say what you want, but Supercar Blondie must be doing something right with her videos.
-The famous Australian vlogger has reached four million subscribers on YouTube right now, which isn't a cakewalk.
+The famous Australian vlogger has four million subscribers on YouTube right now, which isn't a cakewalk.
 That popularity also comes with a lot of criticisms, but we're pretty sure she'll get more of that after this video she posted on her Facebook.

 So apparently, Alexandra Mary Hirschi (her real name) wanted to add something to her black-badged Rolls-Royce Wraith, and she did so by trying pendulum painting.
 For the uninitiated, pendulum painting has been tried on cars before, but it is remotely different from what Hirschi did on this video.